laumosa/Project3-geospatial/README.md

 Find those companies that meet as many requirements as possible, then select the most suitable one and take its coordinates as the reference for the location of the new company.

 ## Steps
-1. Within the Mongo DB collection named "companies"
+1. Within the Mongo DB collection named "companies", select those companies that have raised at least 1 Million dollars and do design.
+2. Count the number of companies by country and select USA as the chosen ubication, since its the most frequent country by far.
+3. Count the number of companies by state and limit the companies located in the 4 most frequent states.
+Those states are New York, California, Florida and Illinois.
+4.